philwareham/textpattern-zurb-foundation/README.md

 * Internet Explorer 11.
 * Chrome, Edge, Firefox, Safari and Opera the last two recent stable releases.

+Older versions of the above and other browsers may work, but these are the ones we verify.

 ## Requirements

 Building this repository requires: